Danny Trejo: 2010s: Becoming a lead actor

-Trejo appeared on Hell's Kitchen as a guest diner in Season 16's final dinner service and as a guest judge in the 21st season Hell's Kitchen: Battle of the Ages.
+Trejo appeared on Hell's Kitchen twice as a guest diner in Season 16's final dinner service and as a guest judge for the team challenge in the Season 21 episode "Everyone's Taco'ing About It".

 On August 6, 2017, Trejo made a guest appearance on season three of the Rick and Morty animated TV show, on the episode "Pickle Rick", in which he voiced the part of Mr. Jaguar.
-Together with Sasha Grey, he was a lead actor in China Test Girls (2017), directed by Frankie Latina.
-That same year, he also appeared in Brooklyn Nine Nine as Detective Rosa Diaz's father in an episode centered around Diaz's struggle to come out to her family.
+Together with Sasha Grey, he was a lead actor in Snapshot (2017), directed by Frankie Latina.
+That same year, he also appeared in Brooklyn Nine-Nine as Detective Rosa Diaz's father in an episode centered around Diaz's struggle to come out to her family.

-In the TV show The Flash, he appeared as the father of Cisco's love interest, Gypsy.
+In the TV show The Flash, he appeared in the episode Elongated Journey Into Night as the father of Cisco's love interest, Gypsy.
 His character works as a breacher (an interdimensional bounty hunter) who can manipulate the space-time fabric and travel to parallel worlds.

+Since 2018 he has voiced the role of Vasquez the bodyguard on the Disney show Big City Greens.

-In 2019, Trejo played the roles of Jose in Wish Man, Eduardo Hernandez in Grand-Daddy Day Care, Miguel in The Short History of the Long Road, Carlos in The Outsider, himself in Madness in the Method, Grave-digger in Bullets of Justice, Rondo in 3 From Hell and himself in Slayer: The Repent less Killogy.
+In 2019, Trejo played the roles of Jose in Wish Man, Eduardo Hernandez in Grand-Daddy Day Care, Miguel in The Short History of the Long Road, Carlos in The Outsider, himself in Madness in the Method, Grave-digger in Bullets of Justice, Rondo in 3 from Hell and himself in Slayer: The Repent less Killogy.

 Also in 2019, Trejo had a supporting role in the film Acceleration, as Santos.
 Trejo also voiced the role of Clint Beltran in the Family Guy episode "Shanksgiving".